About Us

 Since beginning, we have increased our product range to include fresh curds and yoghurt and have now grown to have an amazing group of stockists in Sydney and Australia wide.
 Aiming for continued growth, we are working closely with the farm to produce more and hope to begin ageing cheese in-site soon.

-While we do not have a dedicated retail space on-site, our cheese can be found next door in the takeaway fridge at Wildflower from Monday to Sunday with smaller batch speciality items, such as Camden Valley Farm Jersey milk, being stocked here too.
+While we do not have a dedicated retail space on-site, our cheese can be found next door in the takeaway fridge at Wildflower from Monday to Sunday with smaller batch speciality items, occasionally being stocked here too.
 Our cheese and dairy can also be found throughout the cellar door menu during their opening hours, from Thursday to Sunday.